Coquilles: Plot

 Two police officers find Graham (Hugh Dancy) sleepwalking in the middle of the road and drive him back home.
 The next day, he visits Lecter (Mads Mikkelsen), who deems it a sign of post-traumatic stress disorder due to the gruesome cases he has been working on, with Lecter blaming Crawford (Laurence Fishburne).

 In Trenton, New Jersey, Graham and Crawford arrive at a motel room for a new case.
 A murdered couple has been found, posed in praying positions with the flesh of their backs opened and strung to the ceiling to give them the appearance of wings.
 Graham uses his skill to try to understand the killer's intentions, while the BAU Team investigates the room, as the killer slept in front of the corpses and then threw up nearby.
 At the lab, the team discovers several medications often used together to treat cancer, specifically brain tumors.
 Graham surmises the killer is transforming his victims into guardian angels to watch over him because he is afraid of dying in his sleep.
-He confides Lecter that the pressure of looking into killers' minds is starting to break his psyche and Lecter attempts to use this to create a wedge between Graham and Crawford.
+He confides in Lecter that the pressure of looking into killers' minds is starting to break his psyche and Lecter attempts to use this to create a wedge between Graham and Crawford.

 Crawford's wife, Bella (Gina Torres), attends a session with Lecter.
-She explains some of her insecurities, and is hinted that she is hiding something from Crawford but does not want to talk to Crawford as he is too busy to worry for her.
+She explains some of her insecurities, and it is hinted that she is hiding something from Crawford but does not want to talk to Crawford as he is too busy to worry for her.
 At her house, Crawford tries to get her to talk, feeling that she has been distancing herself from him, but she does not reveal anything.
-The killer (Seann Gallagher), who constantly sees people's heads engulfed on fire, kills a man and hangs his body and his flesh once again displayed to look like wings.
+The killer (Seann Gallagher), who constantly sees people's heads engulfed in fire, kills a man and hangs his body, his flesh once again displayed to look like wings.
 The BAU Team finds that the killer castrated himself, with Graham concluding that he may try to become an angel himself as angels have no genitalia.
 He then gets into an argument with Crawford, as Lecter's influence is starting to take over him.